Richard Dashwood1

 F, #25439, b. circa 1767, d.
 27 December 1843

-Lady Urania Anne Paulet was born circa 1767.1 She was the daughter of George Paulett, 12th Marquess of Winchester and Martha Ingoldsby.1 She married, firstly, Sir Henry de Burgh, 1st and last Marquess of Clanricarde, son of John Smith de Burgh, 11th Earl of Clanricarde and Hester Amelia Vincent, on 17 March 1785 at St. Marylebone Church, Marylebone, London, England.1 She married, secondly, Colonel Peter Kington, son of Thomas Kington and Susannah Goodwin, on 28 October 1799 at St. James' Church, Westminster, London, England.1 She married, thirdly, Vice-Admiral Hon.
+Lady Urania Anne Paulet was born circa 1767.1 She was the daughter of George Paulet, 12th Marquess of Winchester and Martha Ingoldsby.1 She married, firstly, Sir Henry de Burgh, 1st and last Marquess of Clanricarde, son of John Smith de Burgh, 11th Earl of Clanricarde and Hester Amelia Vincent, on 17 March 1785 at St. Marylebone Church, Marylebone Road, Marylebone, London, EnglandG.1 She married, secondly, Colonel Peter Kington, son of Thomas Kington and Susannah Goodwin, on 28 October 1799 at St. James' Church, Westminster, London, EnglandG.1 She married, thirdly, Vice-Admiral Hon.
 Sir Joseph Sidney Yorke, son of Hon.
-Charles Yorke and Agneta Johnston, on 22 May 1813.1 She died on 27 December 1843 at Sydney Lodge, Southampton, Hampshire, England.1 Her will was probated in May 1844.1
+Charles Yorke and Agneta Johnston, on 22 May 1813.1 She died on 27 December 1843 at Sydney Lodge, Southampton, Hampshire, EnglandG.1 Her will was proven (by probate) in May 1844.1

-As a result of her marriage, Lady Urania Anne Paulet was styled as Countess of Clanricarde on 17 March 1785.
+After her marriage, Lady Urania Anne Paulet was styled as Countess of Clanricarde on 17 March 1785.
 From 17 March 1785, her married name became de Burgh.
-As a result of her marriage, Lady Urania Anne Paulet was styled as Marchioness of Clanricarde on 17 August 1789.
+After her marriage, Lady Urania Anne Paulet was styled as Marchioness of Clanricarde on 17 August 1789.
 From 28 October 1799, her married name became Kington.1 Her married name became Yorke.

 Child of Lady Urania Anne Paulet and Colonel Peter Kington